hackshackers/hackshackers-hugo/content/groups/example-group.md

 # see /content/data/groups/example-group.yml for metadata source
 ---

-*This is an example of the "scratch pad" page that any H/H group can have.*
+*This page is an example of the "scratch pad" page that any H/H group can have.*

 Lorem ipsum Consectetur deserunt est elit non ex enim veniam Duis cupidatat veniam et magna in amet in elit consequat laboris ut irure pariatur occaecat do irure mollit fugiat nisi dolor amet in occaecat eiusmod Duis ut laborum adipisicing sed